imprint

 General information about MailChimp

-Rocket Science Group LLC (MailChimp) maintains online platforms that enable our users to stay in touch with their subscribers, primarily via email.
-They allow users to add email addresses and other information about the subscriber profile, such as: B. Name, physical address and other demographic information to be uploaded to the MailChimp database.
-This information is used to send emails and to enable the use of certain other MailChimp functions for these users.
-In accordance with the published data protection guidelines, MailChimp shares some information with third party providers in order to provide and support the services that MailChimp offers to users.
-MailChimp also shares some information with third-party advertising partners in order to better understand users’ needs and interests so that more relevant content and targeted advertising can be served to these users and other users.
+Rocket Science Group LLC (MailChimp) maintains online platforms that allow our users to stay in touch with their subscribers, primarily via email.
+They allow users to upload email addresses and other subscriber profile information, such as name, physical address and other demographic information, to the MailChimp database.
+This information is used to send emails and enable the use of certain other MailChimp features for those users.
+In accordance with its published privacy policy, MailChimp shares some information with third parties to provide and support the services that MailChimp offers to users.
+MailChimp also shares some information with third-party advertising partners to better understand users’ needs and interests in order to provide more relevant content and targeted advertising to those users and other users.

 Newsletter Sign up